Gastroenterology · Liver Disease

 5

-Rifaximin is the preferred add-on therapy for patients who have recurrent episodes despite lactulose treatment.
+Rifaximin is the preferred add-on therapy for patients who have recurrent episodes despite adequate lactulose treatment.

 Confidence: